corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-cordapp-custom-serializers.md

 }
 ```

-Without a custom serializer we cannot serialize this class as there is no public constructor that facilitates the
+Without a custom serializer, we cannot serialize this class as there is no public constructor that facilitates the
 initialisation of all of its properties.

 {{< note >}}